 Conclusion

-The legal landscape for independent contractors has shifted dramatically in 2025.
+The legal landscape for independent contractors remains highly active in 2026.

 Understand your obligations, review your contracts, and stay ahead of regulatory risks.